YigitEkin/Shortcut/README.md

 # Shortcut
-Object-oriented Local Desktop application written in java using mvc pattern.
+Object-oriented local desktop application written in java using mvc pattern.
+Done by Yiğit Ekin for Bilkent University CS102 course project.
+This application allows the user to combine multiple applications and websites in a shortcut object which can later be used to open all these with one click.